 And that’s my thoughts so far.
 If you have any best practices, please comment or tweet me — I’m @samjarman, I’d love to hear them!

-Borrowed somewhat from this Google IO talk by Pete LePage.
+Content also inspired from this Google IO talk by Pete LePage.